 In a large bowl, whisk together sugar, lemon zest, eggs, oil and vanilla extract until well-combined.

-Let the cake to cool in the pan for at least 15 minutes, then use the parchment paper to lift it out and transfer it to a wire rack to cool completely.
+Let the cake to cool in the pan for at least 15 minutes.
+Then, use the parchment paper to lift out the cake and transfer it to a wire rack to cool completely.